-2. What if my clinicians do not want to place orders for follow up visits?
+2. Do the clinician need to be the one to place the orders for follow up visits?

 The design of this process is such that clinicians should not need to make substantial, if any, changes to their current workflow.
 If clinicians feel comfortable and are willing to place their own follow up orders, they may do so.
 However, there is also a new protocol in place which allows front desk staff to create the order without cosign from the physician.